A campaign for cleaner air in cities

 Over 30 C40 cities have signed up to the Green & Healthy Streets Accelerator to transform streets and public spaces by 2030.
 Through actions like electrifying public transport, creating low- or zero- emission zones, and expanding walking and cycling infrastructure, they’re making bold changes for cleaner air.

-Furthermore, more than half of all C40 cities have committed to taking action through the Clean Air Accelerator.
-They are addressing air pollution across sectors such as waste management, building energy efficiency, freight transport, while improving air quality monitoring.
+More than half of all C40 cities have committed to taking action through the Clean Air Accelerator.
+They are addressing air pollution across sectors such as waste management, building energy efficiency, and freight transport, while improving air quality monitoring.
 These actions aim to deliver cleaner air and better health for an estimated 252 million people.
 Air quality is improving across C40 cities.
 Today, 99% of them meet at least one air quality guideline set by the World Health Organization for nitrogen dioxide (NO₂).
 As of 2023, a quarter of cities had fine particle (PM2.5) levels lower than the World Health Organization’s first target, below 10 micrograms per cubic metre.

 Hope is in the air: a global movement for clean air zones